projectacrn/acrn-hypervisor/doc/tutorials/building_uos_from_clearlinux.rst

       Cleaning up
       Successful installation

 #.
-Reboot and select "The ACRN Service OS" to boot, as shown below:
+On your target device, boot the system and select "The ACRN Service OS", as shown below:

    .. code-block:: console
       :emphasize-lines: 1